pklaus/opus20/README.md

-### Lufft Opus20
+### Lufft OPUS20

-This is a *lufft_opus20*, a Python software to query the temperature/humidity/... measurement device
-Opus20 produced by Lufft.
+This is a *lufft_opus20*, a Python software to query the temperature/humidity logging device OPUS20 produced by Lufft.

 #### Requirements